 4.6.
 The approval mark shall be clearly legible and be indelible.

-4.7.
-The approval mark shall be placed close to or on the vehicle data plate affixed by the manufacturer.

-4.8.
-Annex 2 to this UN Regulation gives examples of arrangements of approval marks.

 5. Requirements

 5.1.
 When the vehicle has undergone the test referred to in paragraph 6 below, the provisions in paragraph 5.2 shall be fulfilled.

-A vehicle with all parts of the fuel system in front of the midpoint of the wheelbase is deemed to fulfil the provisions in paragraph 5.2.1.
+A vehicle with all parts of the fuel system installed in front of the midpoint of the wheelbase is deemed to fulfil the provisions in paragraph 5.2.1.

-A vehicle with all parts of the high voltage system in front of the midpoint of the wheelbase is deemed to fulfil the provisions in paragraph 5.2.2.
+A vehicle with all parts of the electric power train operating on high voltage installed in front of the midpoint of the wheelbase is deemed to fulfil the provisions in paragraph 5.2.2.

 5.2.
-Following the test conducted in accordance with the procedure laid down in Annex 4 to this UN Regulation, following provisions with regard to fuel integrity and safety of high voltage systems shall to be fulfilled:
+Following the test conducted in accordance with the procedure laid down in Annex 4 to this UN Regulation, following provisions with regard to fuel system integrity and safety of electric power train shall be fulfilled:

 5.2.1.
-In the case of a vehicle propelled by liquid fuel, compliance with paragraphs 5.2.1.1 to 5.2.1.2 has to be shown.
+In the case of a vehicle propelled by liquid fuel, compliance with paragraphs 5.2.1.1 to 5.2.1.2 shall be shown.

+In case of vehicles propelled by gaseous fuel, compliance with a maximum leakage rate, if specified in any applicable UN Regulation, shall be shown.

 5.2.1.1.
-No more than slight leakage of liquid from the fuel feed installation shall occur on collision.
+No more than slight leakage of liquid from the fuel-feed installation shall occur on collision.

 5.2.1.2.
-If there is continuous leakage of liquid from the fuel-feed installation after the collision, the rate of leakage shall not exceed 30 g/min; if the liquid from the fuel-feed system mixes with liquids from the other systems and the various liquids cannot easily be separated and identified, all the liquids collected shall be taken into account in evaluating the continuous leakage.
+If there is continuous leakage of liquid from the fuel-feed installation after the collision, the rate of leakage shall not exceed 30 g/min; if the liquid from the fuel-feed system mixes with liquids from the other systems and the various liquids cannot easily be separated and identified, all the liquids collected shall be taken into account in evaluating the continuous leakage.]

 5.2.2.
-In case of a vehicle equipped with a high voltage system, the electrical power train operating on high voltage, and the high voltage components and systems, which are galvanically connected to the high voltage bus of the electric power train, shall meet the requirements in paragraphs 5.2.2.1. to 5.2.2.3.:
+In case of a vehicle equipped with an electric power train operating on high voltage, the electric power train and the high voltage systems which are galvanically connected to the high voltage bus of the electric power train shall meet the requirements in paragraphs 5.2.2.1. to 5.2.2.3.:

 5.2.2.1.
 Protection against electrical shock

-After the impact at least one of the four criteria specified in paragraph 5.2.2.1.1. through paragraph 5.2.2.1.4.2. below shall be met.
+After the impact, the high voltage buses shall meet at least one of the four criteria specified in paragraph 5.2.2.1.1. through paragraph 5.2.2.1.4.2. below

-If the vehicle has an automatic disconnect function, or device(s) that galvanically divide the electric power train circuit during driving condition, at least one of the following criteria shall apply to the disconnected circuit or to each divided circuit individually after the disconnect function is activated.
+If the vehicle has an automatic disconnect function, or device(s) that conductively divide the electric power train circuit during driving condition, at least one of the following criteria shall apply to the disconnected circuit or to each divided circuit individually after the disconnect function is activated.

 However, criteria defined in 5.2.2.1.4. below shall not apply if more than a single potential of a part of the high voltage bus is not protected under the conditions of protection degree IPXXB.

-If the test is performed under the condition that part(s) of the high voltage system are not energized, the protection against electrical shock shall be proved by either paragraph 5.2.2.1.3. or paragraph 5.2.2.1.4. for the relevant part(s).
+In the case that the crash test is performed under the condition that part(s) of the high voltage system are not energized and with the exception of any coupling system for charging the REESS which is not energized during driving condition, the protection against electrical shock shall be proved by either paragraph 5.2.2.1.3. or paragraph 5.2.2.1.4. for the relevant part(s).

-For the coupling system for charging the REESS, which is not energized during driving conditions, at least one of the four criteria specified in paragraphs 5.2.2.1.1. to 5.2.2.1.4. shall be met.

 5.2.2.1.1.
 Absence of high voltage

-The voltages Vb, V1 and V2 of the high voltage buses shall be equal or less than 30 VAC or 60 VDC as specified in paragraph 2. of Annex 4.
+The voltages Ub, U1 and U2 of the high voltage buses shall be equal or less than 30 VAC or 60 VDC within 60 s after the impact when measured in accordance with paragraph 2. of Annex 4.

 5.2.2.1.2.
 Low electrical energy